Music of South Africa: Modern day

-Nianell, the South African superstar, is also another internationally recognised artist in modern South African music, combing Folk, Classical, Pop, Country, and Celtic music that make her own unique sound.
-She has released seven albums with songs that switch back and forth between Afrikaans and English.
-Her first platinum hit that sold more than 2 million copies was "Who Painted The Moon" that was also covered by international superstar Hayley Westenra.
-In early 2011, she made her initial debut in the U.S. with her compilation album Who Painted The Moon.
+Nianell, the South African superstar, is also an internationally recognised artist in modern South African music, combining Folk, Classical, Pop, Country, and Celtic music to create her unique sound.
+She has released seven albums, featuring songs that alternate between Afrikaans and English.
+Her first platinum hit, which sold more than 2 million copies, was "Who Painted The Moon," which was also covered by international superstar Hayley Westenra.
+In early 2011, she made her U.S. debut with her compilation album Who Painted The Moon.

-Ladysmith Black Mambazo remain one of the world's most popular choral groups and still retain popularity in South Africa, with their latest offering being the highly praised Ilembe (2007/2008).
-The legendary group boasts three grammy wins.
+Ladysmith Black Mambazo remain one of the world's most popular choral groups and continue to be popular in South Africa, with their latest offering being the highly praised Ilembe (2007/2008).
+The renowned group has three Grammy Awards.
 The Mahotella Queens also remain high-selling, and – with the death of long-time groaner Mahlathini in 1999 – have recorded several new albums, including their 2007 release Siyadumisa (Songs of Praise).
 2008 has also seen the return of a former singer with the Mahotella Queens, Irene Mawela.
-Mawela appeared on thousands of mbaqanga and mgqashiyo recording sessions well throughout the 1960s and the 1970s, recording mainly for Gallo Record Company, often as part of the line-ups of the Mahotella Queens, the Mgababa Queens, Izintombi Zomgqashiyo, and also under her own name (though sometimes as Irene & The Sweet Melodians, or Irene & The Zebra Queens).
-In 1983 she left the company to record as a solo artist, with a successful Venda-traditional release Khanani Yanga.
-Mawela left the music business in the late 1980s, but returned in November 2007 with a brand-new album called Tlhokomela Sera, which combines modern contemporary sounds with pure gospel music, making what Mawela calls "gospel jive".
+Mawela appeared on thousands of mbaqanga and mgqashiyo recording sessions throughout the 1960s and the 1970s, recording mainly for Gallo Record Company, often as part of the line-ups of the Mahotella Queens, the Mgababa Queens, Izintombi Zomgqashiyo, and also under her own name (though sometimes as Irene & The Sweet Melodians, or Irene & The Zebra Queens).
+In 1983, she left the company to record as a solo artist, with a successful Venda-traditional release Khanani Yanga.
+Mawela left the music business in the late 1980s but returned in November 2007 with a new album titled Tlhokomela Sera, which combines contemporary sounds with pure gospel music, creating what Mawela calls "gospel jive".